UPDATE – FEBRUARY 2026:

 The bill makes it illegal to disseminate synthetic media if it does not contain clear notices stating it is synthetic, and it is disseminated with intent to mislead others about the person’s actions or speech.
 Violators can face injunctions, damages, costs, and exemplary damages in civil court.
 The attorney general can also enforce violations and seek injunctions and restitution.

-There are two exceptions.
-First, the bill does not apply to synthetic media protected by the First Amendment.
-Second, it does not prohibit other actions against similar conduct under existing law, though it provides the exclusive remedies for violations of this specific article.
+The bill included two exceptions.
+First, it would not apply to synthetic media protected under the First Amendment.
+Second, it would not prevent actions under other existing laws addressing similar conduct, though it would provide exclusive remedies under this specific article.

 With the legal landscape changing constantly every day, you might have questions and concerns about AI.
 Don’t hesitate to reach out to BABL AI.
 Their Audit Experts are ready to provide valuable assistance, and guide you through 2024 and beyond.